JonathanDCohen/CMakeVersionExample/README.md

 # CMakeVersionExample
 Example experimenting for https://github.com/abseil/abseil-cpp/issues/259.
-Specifically, outputs `CMAKE_CXX_STANDARD`, the client C++ standard level, and the lib C++ standard level for when the lib has a private usage requirement of `cxx_std_level` of `11`.
+Specifically, outputs `CMAKE_CXX_STANDARD`, the client C++ standard level, and the lib C++ standard level for when the lib has a private usage requirement of `cxx_std_11`.

+There are two binaries.  `version` uses whatever CMake does behind the scenes to determine level, either the compiler default or CMAKE_CXX_STANDARD.  `version_with_requirements` sets a compile feature of `cxx_std_11`.

 To run
 ```bash